JelteDirks/motor-shield-control/calculate_directions.md

 | Final |           | 0       | 1       | 1       | 0       | 0       | 0       | 1       | 0       |

 Our final number is 01100010 or in decimal: 98.
-Shifting the number 98 onto the shift register will set the above configuration.
-Important: M4 will stall after pushing this to the register, both inputs are 0!
+Shifting the number 98 onto the shift register will set the above configuration. **Important**: M4 will stall after pushing this to the register, both inputs are 0!